 Learning days are best done in an offline setting simply because you can have more control and you know exactly what the employees are doing at a given point in time.

 There are quite a few peer learning tips to help you create a better experience but perhaps the most important one is to assign a peer learning facilitator.
-They can provide structure to the experience, guide the discussion and make sure that new employees are paired with seasoned veterans.
+They can provide a structure to the experience, guide the discussion and make sure that new employees are paired with seasoned veterans.

 This is an example of another great activity that doesn’t originate in the workplace.
 A community of practice or a COP is a group of people who share a common interest or a desire to pursue a mutual goal.
 This could be: trying to cut down a long sales cycle, improving their marketing content, organising meetings in a more structured way - you name it.

-For example, Hewlett Packard is well known for having communities of practice where the main aim is reducing downtime for their customers.
+Hewlett Packard is well known for having communities of practice where the main aim is reducing downtime for their customers.
 The meetings are held monthly via video calls.

-Hybrid onboarding is something that we’ll all have to learn how to be good at.
+Hybrid onboarding is here to stay.
 According to Flexjobs, remote work is projected to grow quite a bit in the upcoming years.
-By 2025, 36.2 million people in the USA will be working remotely.
-Some of them will be fully remote, but we have reason to believe that the hybrid approach will be alive and well.
+They say, “By 2025, 36.2 million people in the USA will be working remotely.
+Some of them will be fully remote, but we have reasons to believe that the hybrid approach will be alive and well.”

 As such, it’s a good idea to get the most out of a hybrid workplace and get accustomed to onboarding employees in this new setting.

 Not all learning has to take days and hours.
 Some of the best learning methods are bitesize activities that don’t take more than a few minutes to complete.
-For example, an activity in a certain app, writing a piece of text, analyzing an image, and so on.
+For example, an activity in a certain app, writing a piece of text, analyzing an image, and more.

-Being IBM, of course, they developed their full-fledged platform called IBM Micro Learning, where they had brief exercises for different roles, each aiming to teach a specific skill.
+Being IBM, of course, they developed their full-fledged platform called IBM Micro Learning, where they introduced brief exercises for different roles, each aiming to teach a specific skill.